Banner Earnings Call Transcripts

 -

-Q4 2024 net profit rose to $46.4M ($1.34/share), with strong core deposit growth, 5% loan growth, and a 10 bps increase in net interest margin.
-2025 guidance targets mid-single-digit loan growth, stable margins, and continued investment in technology.
+Q4 2024 net profit rose to $46.4M ($1.34/share), with strong core deposit base and 5% loan growth year-over-year.
+NIM improved to 3.82%, and credit metrics remain solid despite some increase in classified loans.
+2025 guidance targets mid-single-digit loan growth and stable margin.

 -